 Still, it's important to note that there are a lot of other factors besides UTIs that can change the color, consistency, and smell of your urine.
 The Mayo Clinic lists medications and food dyes among other things.

 3. Your Back Or Stomach Hurt

-If you're feeling an aching pain or pressure in your tummy or lower back, particularly if it's paired with the symptoms we've already discussed, then what you're experiencing is most likely from the UTI-caused inflammation of your bladder.
-Getting a UTI and stomach pain is not an uncommon occurence.
-Dr. Sonpal lists "[p]ain or pressure in your back or lower abdomen" as a possible symptom, which, per the CDC, can be caused by pressure or cramping in the groin from the UTI.
+If you're feeling an aching pain or pressure in your tummy or lower back, particularly if it's paired with the symptoms we've already discussed, then UTI-caused inflammation of your bladder might be to blame.
+Getting a UTI and stomach pain is not an uncommon occurrence.
+Dr. Sonpal lists "pain or pressure in your back or lower abdomen" as a possible symptom, which, per the CDC, can be caused by pressure or cramping in the groin from the UTI.